 The Exodermic Deck sections in Areas 5 and 6 have a variable width depending on lane location.
-Between Bents 178 and 190, the typical Exodermic Deck Panels are section in length, with main bearing bars running the width (transverse to traffic) and distribution bars fabricated perpendicular.
-The steel grid is topped (precast) with concrete and paved with a section -inch asphalt wearing surface.
+Between Bents 178 and 190, the typical Exodermic Deck Panels are 12-feet in length, with main bearing bars running the width (transverse to traffic) and distribution bars fabricated perpendicular.
+The steel grid is topped (precast) with concrete and paved with a $\frac{1}{2}$ -inch asphalt wearing surface.